-- Shopify had more than 57 million visits in June 2019.
+- Shopify had 46.45 million visits in the last 6 months.

-- The average visitor spends over 3 minutes on Shopify and visits more than 3 stores.
+- The average visitor spends nearly 4 minutes on Shopify and visits more than 3 stores.

-- Shopify had their billionth order last year.
+- Shopify had their billionth order in 2018.

 - Shopify had a weekend that saw over $1.5 billion in sales.